ANGPTL8: Structure

 Three dimensional structure of none of the members of Angiopoietin like proteins (ANGPTLs) is available up until now.
 However, the structure of ANGPTL8 was predicted by homology modeling and is also reported in literature.
 It consists of alpha helices and its sequence show high similarity with the coiled-coil domains of ANGPTL3 and ANGPTL4.

 Pathway

-The ANGPTL8 regulatory pathway has been constructed recently by integrating the information of its know transcription factors which is available at WikiPathways data repository with the pathway id WP3915.
+The ANGPTL8 regulatory pathway has been constructed recently by integrating the information of its known transcription factors which is available at WikiPathways data repository with the pathway id WP3915.

 Clinical significance

 It was hoped that ANGPTL8 or its homolog in humans may provide an effective treatment for type 2 diabetes and perhaps even type I diabetes.
 Unfortunately, since new data have greatly called into question the ability of ANGPTL8 to increase beta-cell replication, its potential use as a therapy for type 2 diabetes is limited.
 Inhibition of ANGPTL8 represents a possible therapeutic strategy for hypertriglyceridemia.